google/zetasql/README.md

 See the (WORKSPACE) file, as it is a little unusual.

 ### With docker
- TODO: Add docker build script.
+ TODO: Add docker build instructions.

 ## Example Usage
 A very basic command line tool is available to run simple queries with the